rf20008/TheDiscordMathProblemBotRepo2/PRIVACY_POLICY.md

 I'm not liable for content this bot shows you.
 Sometimes I shut my bot off for development purposes (if I do, I usually notify you), but otherwise I'm not liable to anyone for that too.
 I try to get rid of bugs, but I'm not liable for them if they occur.
 (In some places, I'm not allowed to legally disclaim liability.
 If you live in such a place, please ignore this section.)
+(In some scenerios, laws might supercede this policy and I may still be liable.
+This is the case if there is no plausible interpretation of the law that says I am not liable to you.
+In those cases, I am still liable.)

 ## Why we store your data